jurocknsail/yncrea-cloudcomputing/README.md

 export MINIKUBE_ACTIVE_DOCKERD="minikube"
 ```

-Note :
+*Note :*
-> If it is not taken into account, copy/paste commands aboce to your shell config file ( eg. ~.bashrc)
+> If it is not taken into account, copy/paste commands above to your shell config file ( eg. ~.bashrc)
 >
-> Source  it
+> Source  the file
 >
->Restart your IDE
+> Restart your IDE

 * Build the micro service using maven :
 ```shell